If you are planning to move to North Carolina, welcome! We hope you will find it to be a pleasant place for you and your family to live.

 The Autism Society of North Carolina (ASNC) has Autism Resource Specialists and a Hispanic Affairs Liaison who are here to help make your transition as smooth as possible.
 These advocates assist families in all 100 North Carolina counties.
 You can find their contact information here: www.autismsociety-nc.org/ARS.

-In addition, ASNC sponsors over 60 local Chapters and support groups across North Carolina.
-Chapters are run by parent or family member volunteers who join together with other concerned individuals to create welcoming and inclusive local communities of support for families of children and adults with autism.
-ASNC Chapters are open to anyone interested in the welfare of individuals with Autism Spectrum Disorder (ASD) and their families.
-You can find contact information here: www.autismsociety-nc.org/chapters.
+In addition, ASNC sponsors over 60 local Support Groups across North Carolina.
+Support Groups are run by parent or family member volunteers who join together with other concerned individuals to create welcoming and inclusive local communities of support for families of children and adults with autism.
+ASNC Support Groups are open to anyone interested in the welfare of individuals with Autism Spectrum Disorder (ASD) and their families.
+You can find contact information here: www.autismsociety-nc.org/supportgroups.

 Factors to Consider Before Moving